Day 141: Mavora Lakes Road

 A long day on Mavora Lakes Road (and a hitch) brought me to Te Anau for resupply.

 I was cold overnight.
-It didn’t appear to be below freezing, but it certainly felt that way since I was not war of it by sleeping bag, with both my fleece and my puffy on.
+At the campsite, under the trees, It didn’t appear to be below freezing, but it certainly felt that way since I was not warm in my sleeping bag, with both my fleece and my puffy on.
 However, when I went across the swingbridge to use the toilet on the other side, there was frost on the ground, so it probably was as cold as it felt.

 Sunrise at the Mararoa River